jasonacollins/blog/content/post/2011-03-28-income-and-iq.markdown

 1. The correlation between parental income and IQ is 0.266.

-2.If the parents' genotypes are uncorrelated, the genetic correlation between the genotype of the parents and of the child is 0.5.
+2. If the parents' genotypes are uncorrelated, the genetic correlation between the genotype of the parents and of the child is 0.5.
 This can be increased with assortive mating (people pairing with people more like themselves) to a maximum of one (clones mating).
 Bowles and Gintis use 0.6.

-3.The heritability of IQ is 0.5.
+3. The heritability of IQ is 0.5.

 4. The correlation between child income and IQ is 0.266.